 Figure 4.
 Black contours: Evolution of zonal mean zonal wind [m/s] on the 10 km surface for experiments with tropospheric jet only (a) or tropospheric and stratospheric jet of varying strength (b-d); the case with $u{Smax} = 0$ corresponds to experiment T, the case $u{Smax} = 75$ m/s to experiment TS.
-The shading in (a) shows the wind anomaly with respect to the initial state, the shading in (b-d) shows the wind anomaly induced when the stratospheric jet is removed from the system (i.e., the wind field in the respective subplot is subtracted from the wind field shown in subplot a).
-The vertical dashed line indicates day 6.
+The shading in (a) shows the wind anomaly with respect to the initial state, the shading in (b-d) shows the wind anomaly induced when the stratospheric jet is removed from the system (i.e., the wind anomalies in b-d are formed by subtracting the respective wind fields from the wind field shown in subplot a).
+The vertical dashed lines indicate day 6.